The best note-taking apps make it easy to take notes on the go, whether for inspiration, ideas, business insights, or even reminders.

 ColorNote Notepad Notes is an app for Android devices, including the Amazon Fire tablet.
 It's only a simple program that is similar to Sticky Notes, but ColorNote Notepad Notes gets a mention precisely because it's one of the few note-taking apps that have been successfully ported to the Amazon app store.

 Milanote isn't so much of a text-application as much as a pinboard for visual thinkers.
 It allows a mix of images, blocks of text, and lists, to be put together, and there are also draws to the side for holding page elements you haven't used but plan to do so later.
 Although not a mobile app, it is a web app optimized for mobile devices, which provides cross-platform functionality.

 Squid Notes is an app for Android that supports handwriting and sketching, which can be especially useful for working with text and images more quickly and easily.
 There are different types of "paper" backgrounds available.
 You can also use digital signatures to add to your files and export them in other formats, such as PDF.

 Quip is less of a note-taking app as much as a collaborative word-processing and spreadsheet applications.
-It's pitched especially toward business use, not least for different teams to work together, whether in sales, HR, IT, or project management, and comes at a price of $30 a month for a team of five, and $10 per additional user.
+It's pitched especially toward business use, not least for different teams to work together, whether in sales, HR, IT, or project management, and is priced per team or user.